phalcon-orphanage/docs/en/http-request.md

 ![](/assets/images/implements-psr--7-blue.svg)

-These interface implementations have been created to establish a standard between middleware implementations.
+This implementation has been created to establish a standard between middleware implementations.
 Applications often need to send requests to external endpoints.
 To achieve this you can use the [Phalcon\Http\Message\Request][http-message-request] object.
 In return, our application will receive back a response object.

 > **NOTE** Phalcon does not restrict you in using a specific HTTP Client.
 Any PSR-7 compliant client will work with this component so that you can perform your requests.
 {: .alert .alert-info }